-The new Gerald Desmond Bridge in Long Beach California is being constructed across the Wilmington Oil Field one of the largest oil fields in the continental United States with more than 6,000 oil wells.
+The Gerald Desmond Bridge in Long Beach, California spans the Wilmington Oil Field – one of the largest oil fields in the continental United States, with more than 6,000 oil wells.

 After determining that the well casing was not as plumb as originally thought, it was decided to twist an oversized temporary steel casing over the well casing to encapsulate it and then remove the well casing from within the temporary casing from the top down.
 The installation of the temporary casing was accomplished by oscillating and rotating segmental steel into the ground.